-The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:
+The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-The SEIS, like the Enterprise Investment Scheme (EIS), is designed to encourage individuals to invest money in shares issued by qualifying unquoted companies, though is specifically aimed at smaller companies which have only recently begun to carry on a qualifying trade.
+The SEIS, like the enterprise investment scheme (EIS), is designed to encourage individuals to invest money in shares issued by qualifying unquoted companies, though is specifically aimed at smaller companies which have only recently begun to carry on a qualifying trade.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.